 The Wertheimer Prize is being awarded to Peter Baltes, his essay, “An Occupied Aly: The U.S. Army’s Defeat of the 1919 Steel Strike in Gary, Indiana and the Colonial Origins of the Domestic Surveillance State.”
 An undergraduate at the University of Notre Dame, Baltes has investigated the role played by the Bureau of Military Intelligence in breaking the strike by Gary steel workers.
 The direct and bloody intervention by the federal government was an early example of military support on the side of capital.
 He views this policy growing out of colonial attitudes by military leaders toward strikes in the Philippines.

 BARBARA WERTHEIMER PRIZE IN LABOR HISTORY

 To recognize serious study in American labor and work history among undergraduate students, the New York Labor History Association annually awards the Barbara Wertheimer Prize for the best unpublished research paper written during the previous academic year.
+Please do not submit an essay of more than fifty pages.
 Wertheimer was a leading labor educator and scholar.

 BERNARD BELLUSH PRIZE

 The Bernard Bellush Prize recognizes outstanding unpublished scholarship by graduate students in American labor and work history.
 Please do not submit published work or a full dissertation.
 The Bellush Prize honors the contribution to labor history made by Bernie Bellush, as a scholar and as an activist.